vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key1: ec33c2353b

 *** =instructions1
 Get the title and profit or loss for each movie, where possible.
 Let's define the profit or loss as being the amount the movie made, less the amount the movie cost to make.
+Alias the profit or loss as `profit_or_loss`.
 *** =solution1
 ```{sql}
 SELECT title, gross - budget AS profit_or_loss